krishnanlab/teaching/compbio/README.md

     - Are the conclusions you draw from the figure in agreement with those drawn by the authors?

 ### Class Participation
+In general:
-- Do the pre-class assignments and additional readings
+- Do the pre-class assignments and additional readings.
-- Show up to class
+- Show up to class.
-- Work in groups during in-class discussion sessions
+- Work in groups during in-class discussion sessions.
-- No one will have the perfect background: **Ask questions** about computational or biological concepts
+- No one will have the perfect background: **Ask questions** about computational or biological concepts.
-- Correct me when I am wrong
+- Correct me when I am wrong.

+#### Paper discussion
+You will also take turns to present the assigned paper during each topic's "Paper discussion" class.
+Make sure you sign-up.
+- Two students together present each paper.
+- The presentation should focus on the computational/analytical parts, not necessarily on detailed biological background & conclusions.
+    1. What is the problem the authors are trying to solve? [description of the problem along with why it is important]
+    2. What are their claims about the _then_ current practices and their limitations? [existing approaches to solve the problem & their pros-and-cons]
+    3. What’s their approach?
+What’s new in it and what is their rationale for it being potentially successful? [description of the *new ideas*, their *merits* in comparison to existing ones, and *rationale*]
+    4. What are the major contributions and limitations of this paper?
+    5. What are some open questions and next steps (for addressing the limitations)?
+- The two students will also make a note of all the points discussed in the class during the presentation, write-up them up by working with me, and post the discussion on [PubPeer](https://pubpeer.com/).

 ### Scribing
-- Each lecture will have two dedicated scribes who will take notes on the lecture.
+- Each topic's "Lecture" class will have two dedicated scribes who will take notes on the lecture.
-- Individually complete draft of scribe notes due in 3 days after lecture.
-    - I will read and give comments/suggestions.
+- The scribes should submit their _individually completed_ drafts of their scribe notes within 3 days after lecture.
+I will read those notes and give comments/suggestions.
-- The two scribes will then work together to combine their drafts+comments into a single final scribe notes due in 6 days after lecture.
+- The two scribes should then work together to combine their drafts+comments into a single final scribe notes and submit within 6 days after lecture.

 ### Semester Project and Presentation
+A major goal of this course is to prepare you for performing original research in computational biology, and for effectively presenting your ideas and research.
+The semester project will serve as the most practical way to do exactly that.

+Students are encouraged to form teams of two and work on this project by leveraging their complementary skills.
+Projects can take any one of the following flavors:
+- Design and implement a new computational method for a task in biology
+- Improve an existing method
+- Perform an evaluation of several existing methods
+- Develop a fully-reproducible documentation and codebase for an existing analysis in a paper

+The outcomes of this semester-long project should include:
+1. Well-documented code to:
+    - download and process the data
+    - perform the computational analysis and generate all the results
+    - visualize the results as various plots
+2. Detailed final report containing the following sections:
+    - Abstract
+    - Introduction
+    - Data and Methods
+    - Results and Discussion
+    - Limitations and Future Directions
+    - References
+3. A presentation (slides) that describes your project - motivation, exact problem, approach, results, discussion & conclusions, limitations & future direcrtions, acknowledgements.

+There are several [project deadlines](https://github.com/krishnanlab/teaching/tree/master/compbio#project-deadlines) throughout the course that will help you stay on track, allowing you to complete a substantial project.
+1. Describe your previous research, areas of research interest in bioinformatics / computational-biology, type of project that best fits your interests.
+Post this description in a profile that lets your classmates know you and find potential partners. **Project profile due Mon, Jan 29.**
+2. Discuss with Arjun (and any other PI), read recent papers, talk to potential partners.
+Describe project ideas and form groups. **Project topic/team due Wed, Feb 07.**
+3. Prepare a two-page pre-proposal (Page1: text; Page2: figures & references). **Project pre-proposal due Wed, Feb 14.**
+4. Write 4-page proposal describing project goals, division of work, milestones, datasets, and challenges. **Project proposal due Mon, Feb 26.**
+5. Review and discuss proposals (NIH review format). **Reviews due Mon, Mar 05.**
+6. Address peer evaluations, revise aims, scope, list of final goals & deliverables. **Response due Mon, Mar 14** (note: due after presentation, not Mar 12).
+7. Continue making substantial progress on proposed milestones.
+Write outline/first-draft of final report.
+Meet Arjun to discuss all results and get feedback on the draft. **Mid-course project report due Wed, Apr 04.**
+8. Complete milestones, finalize results, figures, write-up in conference publication format.
+As part of the report, comment on your overall project experience. **Final project report due Wed, Apr 25.**
+9. Final project presentations will take place on the **Wed, Apr 25** and **Mon, Apr 30**.

-After you have formed teams, I will create private channels for each team on Slack so that you can communicate effectively with each other.
+After you have formed teams, I will create private channels for each team on Slack so that you can effectively communicate with each other.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/compbio/README.md#cmse-491-bioinformatics-and-computational-biology) ]